How to Build Confidence

 We are our own worst critics.
 Whenever you start to think negatively about yourself, whip out your list of things you like about yourself or the list of compliments and read it.
 If you are not in a position to do that just change what you are thinking.
 It can be hard at first, but try to remember your achievements.
 Think of your daily positive affirmation and repeat it in your head.

 Stop telling yourself you aren’t worth it.
 You are.
 Do whatever you need to do to make yourself feel happy with your health, mind and body.
-Take care of you.
+Take care of yourself.

 8.)
 Watch your body language

 Music is powerful, it can change your mood completely.
-Look how music is used in movies and the media to coney emotion, make you sympathetic to the victim, get your blood pumping in dramatic action scenes or scare your in a horror film.
+Look how music is used in movies and the media to convey emotion, make you sympathetic to the victim, get your blood pumping in dramatic action scenes or scare you in a horror film.
 Music impacts your mind.

 Start taking note of how music makes you feel and create a confidence playlist to use when you need a boost.
 I have playlists for motivation, working out, cleaning and certain songs I play before I go on a stage to speak.
 Music can help you overcome fears and project a sense of confidence.

 Being happy, smiling and giving compliments will make you feel better about yourself and it makes thinking positively a whole lot easier.
 There used to be days I would dread doing certain things.
-By making a decision to act positive, try to think about everything in a positive way, over the course of the day i felt happier and more confident about what I was doing.
+By making a decision to act positive, try to think about things in a positive way or try to find things to be grateful for, over the course of the day I felt happier and more confident about what I was doing.

 Know what it is you are doing or talking about.
 We all have to start somewhere when learning, so accept which stage you are at, learn as much as you possibly can and be prepared.
 When you know what you are talking about or have to do you are a lot more confident than if you don’t know.

-Whatever it is, do it regularly.
+Whatever it is, do it regularly – painting, dancing, singing, cooking, fixing things, anything.
 Doing something you love and doing it regularly gives you positive feelings about yourself and what you are doing.
 These positive feelings can then overflow into other areas of your life.
 The happier you are and the more you achieve, the more confidence you will have.

 Take note of your feelings doing certain things.
 What makes your confidence waiver?
 Why are you insecure about it?
 What can you do to change it?
 I am insecure about dancing because of an incident that happened when I was a teenager.
 I have taken dance classes since and done well.
 The thought of dancing in a group or in public at all strikes fear into my heart.
 I dance with my daughters in private at home, that is pretty much it.
 This is something I am still working on.